Alphabetical list of titles

 Available online at: http://www.oecd-nea.org/ndd/pubs/2018/7298-full-costs-2018.pdf

-- English: Extended Summary of Full Costs of Electricity Provision
+- English: The Full Costs of Electricity Provision - Extended Summary

-- English: Executive Summary of The Full Costs of Electricity Provision
+- English: The Full Costs of Electricity Provision - Policy Brief

 Electricity provision touches upon every facet of life in OECD and non-OECD countries alike, and choosing how this electricity is generated - whether from fossil fuels, nuclear energy or renewables - affects not only economic outcomes but individual and social well-being in the broader sense.
 Research on the overall costs of electricity is an ongoing effort, as only certain costs of electricity provision are perceived directly by producers and consumers.
 Other costs, such as the health impacts of air pollution, damage from climate change or the effects on the electricity system of small-scale variable production are not reflected in market prices and thus diminish well-being in unaccounted for ways.